Client Portal for New & Established Clients

 Because the focus of RPG is to identify threats to recovery to avoid relapse, group members must have a minimum of 30 days of continuous abstinence and some prior exposure to treatment and/or recovery.
 There are no psychoeducational lectures in this group, therefore group members need to have a reasonable understanding of the disease concept of addiction and exposure to community-based recovery resources.
 The therapist facilitator and group members offer support and encouragement to help each group member identify circumstances that might lead them to relapse and solutions to avoid doing so.
 Note that, while committing to a 12-step approach to recovery is not required, committing to the goal of sustained abstinence is a requirement.

-This group meets weekly for 120-minutes, is billable at $75/group, requires that you are working with an individual therapist (at Full Life or elsewhere) and meets weekly.
+This group meets virtually on Zoom twice weekly for 90-minutes, is billable at $65/group, requires that you are working with an individual therapist (at Full Life or elsewhere), and group members complete assignments between sessions.
 After group members have completed a lengthy series of assignments, they taper to attending group every other week and then monthly.
-Upon graduation, continued participation for RPG Alumni is free.
+Upon graduation, group members may return to this group for free or transition into RPG 2.0.
 This group is eligible for coverage for CBHA-insured clients.
 RPG is a small group with open enrollment, which means that you can start at any time, as long as there is availability in the group.
 After verifying availability, a group orientation is required.
 For more information, call Charlie at 336-923-7426, ext 0.

 Even if we don’t have the power to choose where we come from, we can still choose where we go from there.